kkoppolu/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (single images)

+The image is put through the pipeline by the `ImageProcessor` class.

 #### 1. Provide an example of a distortion-corrected image.

 As mentioned before, the distortion co-efficient is used to undistort the camera images of the road.
 Here is an example: